Qumulo/docs/debug.md

 tocTrue: false
 ---

-If you can read this, the new implementation was a success! —Luc&iacute;a
+If you can read this, the new implementation was a success! —Lucía